Editor’s note: This piece was originally published on September 11, 2016.

 “I saw two people hold hands and jump together.
 That made me sick,” my dad remembered.

-As the crowd watched in horror, my father remembers, they would moan each time another person jumped.
-Each time, someone would scream.
+As the crowd watched in horror, my father remembers, they moaned each time another person jumped.
+Each time, someone screamed.
 USA Today estimated that at least 200 people jumped that day.